Tr15tan01/Tr15tan01/README.md

 - 👋 Hi, I’m @Tr15tan01
-- 👀 I’m interested in JavaScript and it's ecosystem
+- 👀 I’m interested in JavaScript and its ecosystem
 - 🌱 I’m currently learning Angular and .NET
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: t.varamashvili@gmail.com